-Pulse Oximetry is a way to measure the percentage of haemoglobin (Hb) that is saturated with oxygen.
+Pulse Oximetry is a way to determine the percentage of haemoglobin (Hb) that is saturated with oxygen.

-This oxygen saturation (SpO2) is a measure of how much oxygen the blood is carrying as a percentage of the maximum it could carry and is sometimes referred to colloquially as the "sats" reading.
+This oxygen saturation (SpO2) measurement is an estimate of how much oxygen the blood is carrying as a percentage of the maximum it could carry and is sometimes referred to colloquially as the "sats" reading.

 It is a non-invasive technique which means there’s no need to actually take a sample of blood to perform the procedure, so there’s No Fuss and No Pain.